asif4318/HackMIT2023Project/README.md

 ### Text-to-Speech Magic

-Thanks to IBM Watson, FinSight works like magic.
-It transforms complex financial jargon and data into natural, easy-to-understand speech.
+Thanks to IBM Watson, ChatGPT, and Apple's Vision Framework, FinSight works like magic.
+It reads and transforms complex financial jargon and data into natural, easy-to-understand speech.
 Our app reads financial information aloud to users, ensuring they never miss a beat.

 ### Plaid for Real-Time Financial Data